Melbourne Australia Temple: Temple presidents

 The church's temples are directed by a temple president and matron, each generally serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

 Serving from 2000 to 2004, the first president of the Melbourne Australia Temple was Keith B. O’Grady, with Avis O’Grady serving as matron..
 As of 2022, Andreas E. W. Schwabe is the president, with Janet K. Schwabe as matron.

 Admittance

-A public open house of the temple was held from June 2 to June 10, 2000 (excluding Sundays).
-The temple was dedicated by Gordon B. Hinckley on June 16, 2000, in four dedicatory sessions, with 5,000 members attending.
+A public open house of the temple was held from 2 June to 10 June 2000 (excluding Sundays).
+The temple was dedicated by Gordon B. Hinckley on 16 June 2000, in four dedicatory sessions, with 5,000 members attending.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.